Last Updated on

 Upwork also has three paid plans.
 Upwork Plus is recommended for small-to-medium businesses and will cost you $49.99 per month.
 It contains everything in the basic plan and more.
 A dedicated account manager is assigned to you to help with hiring high-quality talent quickly.
 You also get additional tools to help you obtain top-level freelancers easily.
 If you’re approved and make payments via bank transfers, you won’t need to pay additional processing fees.

 Upwork Business is priced at a whopping $499 per month and includes everything in the Plus plan.
 It is best suited for bigger businesses that require more robust tools.
-This plan offers you consolidated invoicing and billing, detailed reporting and a team of advisors to make hiring successful.
+This plan offers you consolidated invoicing and billing, detailed reporting and a team of advisors to make the hiring process successful.
 In addition, you will pay 10% client processing fee.

 Upwork Enterprise is for companies that require a solution that is customizable to their model, so the price varies depending on your specific business needs.
 It includes everything in the Business plan plus project-based solutions, customized contacting and worker classification services.